unfoldtoolbox/Unfold.jl/docs/src/HowTo/custom_solvers.md

 gpu_solver =(x, y) -> Unfold.solver_krylov(x, y; GPU = true)
 m = Unfold.fit(UnfoldModel, designDict, evts, dat, solver = gpu_solver)
 ```
 To test it, you will need to run it yourself as we cannot run it on the docs.
-If you require a different option than CUDA, please create an issue.
-Currently, we are unable to test it with any other option.
+If you require a different graphicscard vendor than NVIDA/CUDA, please create an issue.
+Currently, we are unable to test it due to lack of hardware.

 ### Robust Solvers
 Robust solvers automatically account for outlier trials, but they come at a significant computational cost.